- Contacts and locations

 National Disability Insurance Scheme

 The National Disability Insurance Scheme (NDIS) addresses personalisation at the highest level, working out the supports individuals need and providing the funding for those supports.
-The NDIS is being rolled-out across Australia in trial sites.
+The NDIS is being rolled-out across Australia.

 The NDIS '…works with you to identify supports you need to live your life.
 Supports may help you achieve goals in many aspects of your life, including independence, involvement in your community, education, employment and health and wellbeing.